H6NTechnologies/H6NSDK/README.md

 ## Building H6NSDK

 Firstly, ask yourself whether you really need to build H6NSDK yourself.
 You will mostly likely benefit more from using the pre-built version, which is available for download through the Dev Center, located on our website.
-Our pre-built binaries are run through an extensive automated test suite, which ensures reliabilityówe do **not **recommend self-built binaries, as we cannot guarantee support for them (unless you are building for a target that is not pre-built by H6N, or if you have custom toolchain requirements).
+Our pre-built binaries are run through an extensive automated test suite, which ensures reliability‚Äîwe do **not **recommend self-built binaries, as we cannot guarantee support for them (unless you are building for a target that is not pre-built by H6N, or if you have custom toolchain requirements).

 **Prerequisites & Requirements**

 *   CMake version 3.0.0 or newer. ([Download here](https://cmake.org))
-*   [SWIG](http://www.swig.org/) 3.0 or newer, added to your systemís PATH environment variable (if generating non-C bindings, like C#).
+*   [SWIG](http://www.swig.org/) 3.0 or newer, added to your system‚Äôs PATH environment variable (if generating non-C bindings, like C#).
 *   One of the supported build systems below:
     *   Microsoft Visual Studio 2010 or later (earlier versions are supported, if using a compatible `stdint.h` in your include path)
     *   Unix Makefiles on GCC or Clang